Sam Oritsetimeyin Omatseye: Awards

-He won the Nigerian Media Merit Award in 1991 as Best Reporter for coverage of the military air crash in Ejigbo, Lagos.
-He was beaten by soldiers for daring to go through military cordon to capture the visual horror and drama of the tragedy.
+Sam Omatseye won the Nigerian Media Merit Award in 1991 as Best Reporter for coverage of the military air crash in Ejigbo, Lagos, after he was beaten by soldiers for daring to go through military cordon to capture the visual horror and drama of the tragedy.

 In 1992 he was the first ever winner of the Gordon N. Fisher Fellowship for Journalists in The Commonwealth, and was in a full academic year at the University of Toronto.

-In 1997 he won the Alfred Friendly Press Fellowship.
-Under the terms, he worked as a journalist with the Rocky Mountain News.
-He was not able to return to Nigeria because of the threats during the Abacha Years.
+In 1997 he won the Alfred Friendly Press Fellowship, under the terms, he worked as a journalist with the Rocky Mountain News, he was not able to return to Nigeria because of the threats during the Abacha Years.

 He won the Association of Black Journalists Award for Feature Writing.
 He also co-won the prestigious Scripps Award Prize for Deadline Reporting.
 He was a finalist for The Denver Press Club Prize.

-He has won the Nigerian Media Merit Award (NMMA) for Columnist of The Year three times and was finalist also three times.
-He also won the NMMA for best reporter.

-He won the Diamond Award for Media Excellence (DAME) four times for Informed Commentary.
+He has won the Nigerian Media Merit Award (NMMA) for Columnist of The Year three times and was finalist also three times, he also won the NMMA for best reporter.
+He has won the Diamond Award for Media Excellence (DAME) four times for Informed Commentary.
 In 2011, he became the first to win both NMMA and DAME the same year.

 He was made a Honorary Fellow of the Nigerian Academy Of Letters in 2015.
-In July 2019, Omatseye was named a Paul Harris Fellow by the Rotary Club International.
-The award was conferred on him by the District Governor, of Rotary Club, Gbagada, Lagos, Kola Sodipo.
-And in November 2019, he received a national award, the National Productivity Order of Merit (NPOM).
+In July 2019, Omatseye was named a Paul Harris Fellow by the Rotary Club International, the award was conferred on him by the District Governor of Rotary Club, Gbagada, Lagos, Kola Sodipo.

+In November 2019, he received a national award, the National Productivity Order of Merit (NPOM).
 According to the letter informing Omatseye of the award signed by Labour and Employment Minister Dr. Chris Ngige, “The President of the Federal Republic of Nigeria, Muhammadu Buhari GCFR has approved the conferment of the National Productivity Order of Merit Award on you in recognition of your high productivity, hard work and excellence.”